Btodhunter/blog_posts/anchore_inline_scan.md

 ```

 ## TravisCI implementation
-TravisCI allows docker command execution by default, so integrating Anchore Engine is as simple as adding the inline_scan script to your existing image build pipeline, before pushing the image to your registry of choice.
+TravisCI allows docker command execution by default, which makes integrating Anchore Engine as simple as adding the inline_scan script to your existing image build pipeline.
+This analysis should be performed before pushing the image to your registry of choice.

 The `DOCKER_USER` & `DOCKER_PASS` environment variables must be setup in the TravisCI console at `repository -> settings -> environment variables`